hlibine/42_Repos/README.md

 - **[pipex + Bonus](https://github.com/hlibine/pipex)**: My present challenge revolves around UNIX's pivotal concepts such as pipelines, process handling, and command executions - a simulation of the shell's pipe mechanism.

+## Extras

+Here you will find any 42 related side projects i have made:

+- **[extended_ft](https://github.com/hlibine/extended_ft)**: This repo is my effort to expand and improve upon the libft project to include extra useful functions and other completed projects.

 ## Connect with Me

 I am always open for discussions, queries, and collaborations.
 Feel free to connect: